Atishay25/parp-asr/README.md

     ```
     python3 train.py
     ```
+    `train.py` is for wav2vec-base and `w_train.py` for whisper-tiny
+- Note that converting the pipeline to whisper took significant effort because authors initially used wav2vec models, and still during last eval step in re-training, the tokenizer's batch-decode fails
-- The detailed result for `wav2vec-base` can be seen on https://huggingface.co/atishayj25/parp-wave2vec, where the final version got 0.34 WER after 2500 steps
+- The detailed result for `wav2vec-base` can be seen on https://huggingface.co/atishayj25/parp-wave2vec, where the final version got **0.34** WER after 2500 steps

+## Pruning Method
+- In the paper, they discovered that subnetworks identified through both task-specific and task-agnostic pruning methods share significant similarities in certain aspects.
+- Specifically, they used different initialization techniques for different scenarios, such as using MPI on wav2vec2 and xlsr or OMP on a different spoken language for H2L and CSR, and MPI on wav2vec2 for LSR.
+- We used `pruning_method = prune.L1Unstructured` for pruning which means prune (currently unpruned) units in a tensor by zeroing out the ones with the lowest L1-norm, that is just using unstructured magnitude pruning as mentioed in the image above.

 ## Dataset
 The Dataset which we used for training is [TIMIT](https://huggingface.co/datasets/timit_asr), which is a corpus of read speech designed to provide speech data for acoustic-phonetic studies and for the development and evaluation of ASR systems.
 The [Timit dataset](https://catalog.ldc.upenn.edu/LDC93S1) can be downloaded from [here](https://figshare.com/articles/dataset/TIMIT_zip/5802597)